 We have also launched a series of new measures across the organisation aimed at keeping all our residents safe.
 The clear corridors policy is designed to make it easier to get around in an emergency, and we continue working on our strategy for safety, repairs and long-term sustainability; plus we have started a complete survey of the condition of the housing we manage in order to identify where we need to make improvements to homes and communal areas.
 This will enable us to invest and maintain the best possible standards, prioritising our resources based on need.

-Residents of Hatfield Close and Gerrard House also benefit from our ongoing social value work.
+Residents of Hatfield Close and Gerrard House also benefit from our ongoing social value work, explained on this regularly updated page.
 We have been building relationships with local schools, colleges and universities to promote apprenticeships and graduate opportunities, and we offer a range of subsidised courses and qualifications to up-skill our residents and support them into employment.
 We continue to partner with London Metropolitan University to run our free Improving Housing Services courses for our residents, which are funded by Lewisham Tenants’ Fund and accredited by the Chartered Institute for Housing – they offer an opportunity for residents to learn more about housing, get involved in shaping our services, and challenge and improve our work.

 Progress of works

-Below is a time-lapse video of the roof works progressing.
+Below is a video of the works progressing.
 This video will be updated periodically.